THGLab/IDPForge/README.md

 docker run --rm --gpus all nvidia/cuda:12.8.1-base-ubuntu22.04 nvidia-smi
 ```

 Models weights and an example training data and other inference input files can be downloaded from [Figshare](https://doi.org/10.6084/m9.figshare.28414937).
-Unzip them into a corresponding folder.
-It is recommended to merge it with the cloned version of this repository.
-Directories can be added into a container by mounting them as follows.
+Optionally, the files may be merged before the creation of the image.
+This will ensure the image contains the merged files, removing the need for additional /weights and /data mounting.
+Once the image is created, outside directories can be added into a container by mounting them as follows.
 ```bash
 docker run --rm -it --gpus all \
     -v "[path-to-directory]":/app/[directory-name-in-container] \